The Cameron Files: The Secret at Loch Ness Game Cover

 • “It is hard to see areas of interest due to the dated graphics.”

-• “There's no problem with the theme or the concept here; you're exploring a mystery surrounding the famous Loch Ness in Scotland.
-You do this with the usual point-and-click adventuring, allowing you to look around a 360-degree image sphere and move between them to create the illusion of navigating a real 3D space.”
+• “There's no problem with the theme or the concept here, you're exploring a mystery surrounding the famous Loch Ness in Scotland, and you do this with the usual point-and-click adventuring.
+You can look around a 360-degree image sphere and move between them to give the illusion of moving around a real 3D space.
+Despite the fact that in 2001 the FPS genre was already in full swing, there's no excuse for the retrograde Myst ripoff gameplay here.”

 • “This game gave me about 9 hours of gameplay.”